timurturbil/E-Commerce-React-Bootcamp-Project/README.md

 # Project: Everest

-* Everest is an E-Commerce project with ReactJS.
+* Everest is an E-Commerce site made with React.

 * The project consists of product, login, register, product details, favorite pages.